What is Adopt-A-Tree?

 A commitment to coordinate a group of people.
 You will apply representing a team of your choosing (we recommend 6-12 people, but you can also have less people too, minimum of 2 people).
 You’ll be in charge of making sure everyone receives important information as the season unfolds, helping people get prepared for harvest and then distribution / sharing of your fruit.
 Your team will harvest your own tree and take home all the fruit from it!

 Willingness to keep several dates open, knowing you will come harvest 2 consecutive weekends.
 Harvest scheduling is complex.
 There’s no way around it.
-We ask you to save 4 weekends (last two weekends in July and first two in August) as possible harvest dates and sometime in the first weeks of July we will let you know the final determination of harvest weekends.
+We ask you to save 3 weekends (last weekend in July and first two in August) as possible harvest dates and sometime in the first weeks of July we will let you know the final determination of harvest weekends.
 Each team will only need to come either Saturday and Saturday or Sunday and Sunday of two consecutive weekends (two total harvest days).
 Each team can bring a maximum of 6 people per harvest day (these can be different people each weekend, the same, or a mix as long as it does not go beyond 6).

-2024 Pricing:
+2026 Pricing:

 Meet one of our favorite nectarines: Le Grand.